Junior777gg/MOys/README.md

 java -cp ".:*" MainSystemServiceKt
 ```
 ## Building
 IntelliJ Idea is recommended to build this project.
-Directory `systemClasses` contains the OS wrapper itself.
+Directory `system` contains the OS wrapper itself.
 While `sdk` contains SDK to build your own apps.
 ### Build OS
 Clone this repository and open it in IntelliJ Idea.
 Wait for the Gradle to sync and build the project and after that proceed to `Build->Build artefacts`.
 There build systemClasses.MainSystemService.
 After that do what is said in previous chapter to launch it (built OS is in folder `out/artefacts`).
 ### Creating your own app